What the Heck is a Peanut Ball? Learn More - Baby Chick

 Share

 You may know or have heard what a birth ball is, but do you know what a peanut ball is?
 (No, it’s not a delicious popcorn treat.)
 Unfortunately, most women have no clue when asked this question.
-I wasn’t familiar with them until a few years ago when a birth doula client wanted to use one during her labor.
-I discovered they are very beneficial to pregnant mamas during labor, so I want to share this information with you!
+I wasn’t familiar with them until a few years ago when a birth doula client wanted to use a peanut ball for her labor.
+I discovered they benefit pregnant mamas during labor, so I want to share this information with you!

 What is a peanut ball?